 Some examples of agreed-upon procedures include reviews of internal controls, due diligence when buying or selling a business, and contract compliance analysis.
 All agreed-upon procedures engagements have an engaging party (who hires the CPA), a responsible party (who is responsible for the subject matter), the CPA, and the intended users.

-Often the engaging and the responsible party are the same.
+Often, the engaging and the responsible party are the same.
 However, in some cases, they may differ.

-1. First, you must agree on the specific procedures to be performed and the format of the report to be issued.
-This typically involves drafting a written agreement that outlines the scope of the engagement and the responsibilities of the CPA.
+1. Agree on the specific procedures to be performed and the format of the report to be issued | This typically involves drafting a written agreement that outlines the scope of the engagement and the responsibilities of the CPA. |

-2. Next, the CPA will plan the engagement and gather any necessary information or documentation.
-This may include reviewing your financial statements, interviewing management, and reviewing relevant policies and procedures.
+2. CPA will plan the engagement and gather any necessary information or documentation | This may include reviewing your financial statements, interviewing management, and reviewing relevant policies and procedures. |

-3. Once the CPA has gathered the necessary information, they can begin performing the agreed-upon procedures.
-These may include reviewing transactions, testing controls, analyzing data, and any other tasks specified in the engagement agreement.
+3. Once the CPA has gathered the necessary information, they can begin performing the agreed-upon procedures | These may include reviewing transactions, testing controls, analyzing data, and any other tasks specified in the engagement agreement. |

-4. After the procedures have been completed, the CPA will prepare a report that presents the results of their work.
-The report should clearly state the procedures performed and the findings, as well as any limitations on the scope of the engagement.
+4. After the procedures have been completed, the CPA will prepare a report that presents the results of their work | The report should clearly state the procedures performed and the findings, as well as any limitations on the scope of the engagement. |

 Agreed-upon procedures can be useful for business owners who need a report of findings on specific matters, but do not require a financial statement audit where formal opinions or conclusions are drawn.